Extinction rate of continuous state branching processes in critical L\'evy environments: Introduction and main results

 \subsection{Examples}

-{\it a) Brownian case.} In the particular case when $\overline{K}$ is a standard Brownian motion starting from $x>0$, it is known that the renewal measure is proportional to the identity, i.e. $V(y)\propto y$, for $y\ge 0$.
-Moreover, Brownian motion oscillates and satisfies Spitzer's condition {\bf (H1)} with $\rho=1/2$ .
+{\it a) Brownian case.} In the particular case when $\overline{K}$ is a standard Brownian motion starting from $x>0$, it is known that the renewal measure is proportional to the identity, i.e. $ \widehat{V}(y)\propto y$, for $y\ge 0$.
+Moreover, Brownian motion oscillates and satisfies Spitzer's condition {\bf (H1)} with $\rho=1/2$.
+Then, assuming that conditions {\bf (H2)} and {\bf (H3)} are fulfilled, we obtain that the CSBP in a Brownian environment satisfies